abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

 cmake -B build -DCMAKE_INSTALL_PREFIX=${YOUR_PATH_TO_ABACUS_BINARY}
 ```

-You can provide path of each dependent package if the package can not be automatically found by cmake.
+You can provide path of each dependent package if the package can not be automatically found by CMake.
 Keys `LAPACK_DIR`, `SCALAPACK_DIR`, `ELPA_DIR`, `FFTW3_DIR`, `CEREAL_INCLUDE_DIR`, `MPI_CXX_COMPILER` and `MKLROOT` are currently available to specify.
 For example: